Post void

 In the context of point-of-sale and accounting systems, the term post void is a transaction which cancels, or deletes entirely, a previously completed transaction.

-The distinction is that the transaction being voided is one that was already completed, versus one that is still in the process of being made.
+The distinction is that the transaction being voided is one that has already been completed, versus one that is still in the process of being made.

-The ability to post void a transaction is normally restricted to supervisory personnel.
+The ability to post-void a transaction is normally restricted to supervisory personnel.
 Although the capacity to perform such a transaction is not necessarily fraudulent, there are many scenarios of employee theft, embezzlement, and so-on which could be enabled in part by the intentional misuse of this capability.
-Auditors and loss prevention departments therefore routinely scrutinize these transactions very closely for this reason.
+Auditors and loss prevention departments routinely scrutinize these transactions very closely for this reason.